Frequently Asked

 Questions

 In 2024, Vespa Club of America added regional events, in addition to the national Amerivespa event.
 The first Midwest event was held in St. Louis last year (photo above).
-Slaughterhouse Chicago is excited to host this year’s VMD, and hope to see a lot of new faces from the Vespa Club community.
+Slaughterhouse Chicago is excited to host this year’s MVD, and we hope to see a lot of new faces from the Vespa Club community.

-Motorcycles are welcome, but we ask you stay towards the back on the group rides to let the smaller bikes set the pace (or hop on the highway and meet us at the end of the ride)
+Motorcycles are welcome, but we ask you stay towards the back on the group rides to let the smaller bikes set the pace (or feel free to hop on the highway and meet us at the end of the ride).

 People-wise, we welcome (and thankfully attract) all ages, genders races, colors, creeds, even (most) musical tastes.
 So long as you have an open mind and can respectfully co-exist with others, you will be welcome at our events.